Today we are covering one of the most stringent gambling regulators in the world—the Gambling Commission.

 Here’s a list of information that can be obtained optionally.
 It isn’t always necessary to collect this data over the course of the standard CDD procedure, but it can help with responsible gambling and AML compliance later on:

 Now that we’ve understood what information there is to collect, let’s see how operators can verify a customer.

 Three methods can be used to gather clients’ information for CDD.

 There are several points to consider when choosing an electronic verification service provider.

-- Transparency: Whether the provider discloses the results of the conducted checks, including the level of certainty about the results
+Transparency: whether the provider discloses the results of conducted checks, including the level of certainty about the results.

-- Personal data: Operators should only use providers authorized by the Information Commissioner’s Office (ICO) to process clients’ information
+Personal data: operators should only use providers authorized by the Information Commissioner’s Office (ICO) to process client information.

 Simplified Due Diligence (SDD)